Basionym: Robinia sepium Jacq.

 Adapted to a wide range of well-drained soils.
-In its native range, often found on highly eroded soils of volcanic origin with pH 4.5-6.2, but is also found on sands, heavy clays and slightly alkaline, calcareous limestone soils.
-Work in Peru suggests that gliricidia is suitable for acid, infertile soils.
-However, in Indonesia, there was poor survival of plants on soils with a high Al saturation.
+In its native range, often found on highly eroded soils of volcanic origin with pH 4.5‒6.2, but is also found on sands, heavy clays and slightly alkaline, calcareous limestone soils.
+Poor survival on soils with high Al saturation.
 In Australia, the tree is thought to be suitable for low-calcium soils.
-Gliricidia does not grow well on wet or waterlogged soils.
+Does not grow well on wet or waterlogged soils.

 Drought tolerant and adapted to an annual rainfall regime of 650‒3,500 mm.
 Largely deciduous where dry seasons are moderate to severe, but evergreen where there is sufficient moisture throughout the year.

-Mean annual temperatures across the native range vary considerably, from 21-29ºC.
-Leaves abscise when night temperatures fall below 15ºC.
-Grows to an altitude of 1,200 m asl in its native range, possibly to as high as 1,600 m asl .
+Mean annual temperatures across the native range vary considerably, from 21 to 29 ºC.
+Leaves abscise when night temperatures fall below 15 ºC.
+Grows to an elevation of 1,200 m asl in its native range, possibly to as high as 1,600 m asl.

 Strongly self-incompatible despite having hermaphrodite flowers pollinated by insects.
-Flowering begins at the start of the dry season at about 6-8 months of age, and can continue into March in some native populations.
+Flowering begins at the start of the dry season at about 6‒8 months of age.
 Trees at lower coastal sites flower well before those at higher altitudes.
 A tree can produce vast numbers of flowers (up to 30,000) that attract a wide variety of insects.
-Pod ripening takes 45-60 days.
+Pod ripening takes 45‒60 days.
 In very wet areas, plants may flower but produce little if any fruit.

-Gliricidia is largely deciduous in the dry season.
+Gliricidia tolerates repeated cutting very well.
+For forage, first cut 8‒12 months after sowing at 0.5‒1.0 m above soil level, and thereafter every 2‒4 months depending on rainfall and temperature.
+The tree is largely deciduous in the dry season.
 To prevent leaf loss at this time, cut at the end of the rains and again at 8 weeks into the dry season.
 A final cut at 16 weeks into the dry season may be possible.
 Gliricidia is normally used as a cut-and-carry forage and is rarely directly grazed.
 Goats accustomed to gliricidia will eat the bark as well as leaves and small stems and may kill young trees.

 Tolerates fire well, and the trees re-sprout when the rains arrive.
 May dominate secondary vegetation where regular, low-intensity fires occur.